The Good, The Bad and The Ugly of FIFO Work

 Ultimately that decision is up to the individual.
 Fly in fly out work has its positives and negatives.

 The life of a remote worker is not everyone's cup of tea.
 For some, it's worth the money.
 For others, it's a short-term situation.
 It's entirely subjective in that way.

-If you’re considering a temp or short-term FIFO contract because you’re in need of a temporary cash injection, you may want to consider a secured personal loan.
-Jacaranda Finance can offer loans of up to $15,000 with an outcome on your application in as little as 60 minutes2.
-If you’d like to know more about what your payback period looks like, scroll to the calculator at the top of this page.
+If you're considering a temp or short-term FIFO contract because you're in need of a temporary cash injection, you may want to consider a secured personal loan.
+Jacaranda Finance can offer loans of up to $25,000 with an outcome on your application on the same day2.
+If you'd like to know more about what your payback period looks like, scroll to the calculator at the top of this page.

-2 If applied within our standard business hours.
-60-minute outcomes are not guaranteed.
+2 If applied within our standard business hours. same-day outcomes are not guaranteed.